-- · sample size, source and management;
+- sample size, source and management;

 - sample design and selection;

 - the method of data collection;

 - any data cleaning, weighting or post-field adjustments that may have been applied; and

-- when doing research in countries where mobile access is limited, steps taken to ensure that the research results represent the target population of the study.
+- where mobile penetration is less than 100%, steps taken to ensure that the research results represent the target population of the study.

-Specific requirements in each of these areas can be found in the ESOMAR/GRBN Guideline on Online Sample Quality and Section 6 of the ESOMAR/GRBN Online Research Guideline
+Specific requirements in each of these areas can be found in the ESOMAR/GRBN Guideline on Online Sample Quality and Section 6 of the ESOMAR/GRBN Online Research Guideline.